 Heroin-Fast facts for workers

-The use of heroin by young people is not as widespread as in the late 1990's but heroin is still favoured by many young people-especially those with traumatic histories.
+The use of heroin by young people is not as widespread as in the late 1990's but heroin is still being used by some young people.
 It is essential workers are familiar with the facts about heroin.

 Heroin is an illegal depressant, extracted from the opium poppy.
 It is stronger than morphine and opium.
-Other opioids include oxycodone, buprenorphine and methadone.
+Other opioids include oxycodone, codiene, fentanyl, buprenorphine and methadone.

 Smack, skag, H, dope, junk, hammer, slow, gear, Harry, big Harry, horse, black tar, china white, Chinese H, white dynamite, dragon, elephant, homebake, poison.